• Skip to content

 31 October – Student-free day- Structured Literacy

-3 November – Student-free day- Compliance Training and Assessments
+3 November – Student-free day- First Aid Training and Assessments

 19 December – Student-free day; last day of term four